jakibaki/switch-usb-mounter/README.md

 This can mount your switches sd-card on your computer over usb.

 This is **very much** a work in progress, please don't post it on gbatemp yet, I'll make a post myself once it's ready.
 I'm just 'releasing' this no so no duplications of efforts happen.
+Once it's done it will probably be under the 2168-0002 label.

 To use you need Python3, Fuse (winfsp works on windows, osxfuse on macOS) and pyusb.